ulikoehler/slipspeed/README.md

 The crate exposes convenience helpers for encoding and decoding byte slices as well as `SlipWriter` and `SlipReader` wrappers for any `std::io::Write` or `std::io::Read` implementor.

-A C/C++ port of this library, focused on embedded systems, is available at [libslipstream](https://github.com/ulikoehler/libslipstream), (but sadly, the [slipstream](https://crates.io/crates/slipstream) crate name on crates.io is already taken.
+A C/C++ port of this library, focused on embedded systems, is available at [libslipstream](https://github.com/ulikoehler/libslipstream), (but sadly, the [slipstream](https://crates.io/crates/slipstream) crate name on crates.io is already taken).

 ## Performance

 SLIPspeed attempts to be as fast as the speed of light will allow.
-This is achieved

 Generally, passing more than one byte at a time can improve performance by reducing the overhead of multiple function calls and allowing for better optimization by utilizing `memchr` to quickly locate special characters in the input data.
 This approach uses vectorized instructions and efficient memory scanning techniques to process larger chunks of data in a single operation, leading to significant speed improvements compared to processing one byte at a time.